We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Price: $60–$90 per week (billed every 4 weeks)

 BetterHelp offers an easy way to access support from a licensed therapist wherever you are.
-While their focus is mainly on individual sessions or couples counseling, BetterHelp does offer group therapy with a provider matched especially to you.
+While their focus is mainly on individual sessions or couples counseling, BetterHelp does offer group therapy with a mental health professional matched especially to you.

 What we like